A geometric distortion solution specifically for historical observations and its implementation: Methods

+where $m$ is the magnitude of the star, $\sigma(m)$ is the positional SD of the star in the previous iteration, $A_1 ,A_2, m_0$ and $dm$ are the free parameters.
+Detailed calculation procedure for the weights can be found in \citet{Lin2019}.
+The weights and the coefficients $C^{_{L}}_{\text{std}}$ are updated in each iteration, so that a more accurate GD model can be solved.
+The final analytical GD model is obtained through two to four iterations of the aforementioned procedure.
+For the convenience of others to use the method to solve GD, a Python implementation of this method is available on GitHub\footnote{\url{https://github.com/JxnuLin/GDSolver}}.

-For comparison, a traditional method of the plate constants reduction is also applied in this paper.
-The method can be simply described as solving the transform coefficients from pixel positions $(x_i,y_i)$ to the standard positions $(\xi_i,\eta_i)$, and then using these coefficients to calculate the astrometric position of the target.
-For example, the 3rd-order plate constants can be obtained by fitting the coefficients of Equation~\ref{poly} when $N$ takes 3.
-Using a 3rd-order plate constants for reduction, GD not higher than 3rd-order can be absorbed if there are enough reference stars \citep{Green1985,Peng2010}.
+For comparison, a classical method of the plate constants reduction is also applied in this paper.
+The method can be simply described as solving a polynomial transformation from pixel positions of reference stars to their standard positions, and then using the transformation to calculate the astrometric position of the target.
+Using a $N$th-order polynomial for reduction, GD not higher than $N$th-order can be handled if there are enough reference stars \citep{Green1985,Peng2010}.